Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Introduction

 There exists a close general relation between fermions and generalized Ising models \cite{CWFCS, CWFGI}.
-(See also ref. \cite{PLECH, BER1, BER2, SAM, ITS, PLE1} for different settings for particular cases.)
+It is based on the observation that in a real formulation the Hilbert space for fermions in the occupation number basis is the same as for Ising models, with basis states given by the configurations of occupation numbers.
 Correspondingly, the discrete quantum systems obtained from the formulation of PCA as generalized Ising models are particular quantum field theories for fermions in a discrete setting \cite{CWPCA, CWFCB, CWNEW, CWPCAQP, CWFPPCA}.
 Every PCA with a deterministic and invertible updating rule constitutes a discrete quantum field theory for fermions.
-This holds in a generalized sense which does not require Lorentz symmetry.
+This holds in a generalized sense which does not require a complex structure or Lorentz symmetry.
+(See also ref. \cite{PLECH, BER1, BER2, SAM, ITS, PLE1} for different relations between fermions and Ising spins for particular cases.)

 For updating rules that involve some form of interaction the precise form of the quantum Hamiltonian may not easily be found.
-Furthermore, the Hamiltonian is typically not unique since different Hamiltonians may realize the same step evolution operator.
 One is guaranteed, however, that a hermitian Hamiltonian $H$ and the associated unitary evolution exist.
 In case of time-translation invariance this implies the existence of a conserved energy observable.
 For $H$ not explicitly known as for an example of automata with stochastically distributed scattering points, the quantum formalism is crucial for unveiling the properties of $H$ and the associated evolution \cite{Kreuzkamp2024}.

-Probabilistic initial conditions corresponding to eigenstates of the Hamiltonian show a periodic evolution even for very complex PCA.
+For conserved $H$ one can investigate probabilistic initial conditions which correspond to eigenstates of the Hamiltonian.
+The time-evolution of the probabilistic information is then periodic, thus realizing a crucial feature of quantum systems.
+This holds in general, even for very complex PCA.
+It may be difficult to find the energy eigenstates in practice, but their existence dictates general features of the probabilistic evolution, see ref.~\cite{Kreuzkamp2024} for an example.

 For the step evolution operator for generalized Ising models which describes free massless fermions in one time and one space dimension one finds a simple expression of the Hamiltonian in terms of fermionic annihilation and creation operators in momentum space.
 This simplicity requires the possibility of complex basis transformations, as realized for PCA with a suitable complex structure.
 It allows the construction of a \qq{particle physics vacuum} for which all excitations have positive energy.
 The Hamiltonian $H$ typically has positive and negative eigenvalues.
 The particle physics vacuum corresponds to a complete filling of all states with negative energy, implying a non-vanishing \qq{ground state energy} $E_0$.
 This vacuum is characterized by a minimum of $H$.
 Both particle- and antiparticle-(hole) excitations have energy larger than $E_0$.
 We evaluate the Feynman propagator for this vacuum, which takes in the continuum limit the standard form for free massless Weyl- or Dirac-fermions.